johnrsibert/JonzPandemic/index.md

 It's not rocket science.
 We have known how to prevent the spread of disease since the Tenth century when the Persian polymath Ibn Sina recommended confining sick people for 40 days.
 The Venetians adopted the practice in the Fourteenth Century and called it quarantine.
-If we were serious abut saving lives we would get serious about staying away from sick people.
+If we were serious abut saving lives, we would get serious about staying away from sick people.
 In fact, some places did pretty well practicing social isolation over the course of the summer.